drae/templatedsecret-controller/docs/development.md

 # Development Guide

-This document describes how to develop and contribute to the secretgen-controller project.
+This document describes how to develop and contribute to the templatedsecret-controller project.

 ## Prerequisites